-- a) Be symmetrically positioned about the car centre line and a continuation of the side areas of padding. - b) Be positioned with their upper surfaces at least as high as the survival cell over their entire length. - c) Have a radius on their upper inboard edge no greater than 10mm. - d) Be positioned in order that the distance between the two is no less than 320mm. - e) Be as high as practicable within the constraints of driver comfort. - 14.6.5 All of the padding described above must be so installed that if movement of the driver's head, in any expected trajectory during an accident, were to compress the foam fully at any point, his helmet would not make contact with any structural part of the car. - Furthermore, for the benefit of rescue crews all of the padding described above must be installed using the system described in the Appendix to the Technical Regulations.
-The method of removal must also be clearly indicated. - 14.6.6 No part of the padding described above may obscure sight of any part of the driver's helmet when he is seated normally and viewed from directly above the car. - 14.6.7 In order to minimise the risk of leg injury during an accident, additional areas of padding must be fitted each side of, and above, the driver's legs.
+- a) Be symmetrically positioned about the car centre line and a continuation of the side areas of padding. - b) Be positioned with their upper surfaces at least as high as the survival cell over their entire length. - c) Have a radius on their upper inboard edge no greater than 10mm. - d) Be positioned in order that the distance between the two is no less than 320mm. - e) Be as high as practicable within the constraints of driver comfort. - 14.6.5 All of the padding described above must be so installed that if movement of the driver's head, in any expected trajectory during an accident, were to compress the foam fully at any point, his helmet would not make contact with any structural part of the car. - 14.6.6 No part of the padding described above may obscure sight of any part of the driver's helmet when he is seated normally and viewed from directly above the car. - 14.6.7 In order to minimise the risk of leg injury during an accident, additional areas of padding must be fitted each side of, and above, the driver's legs.